AWA? No fuckin' way!

 Sorry Slavers, but you're going to have to pour me a lot more sugar before I switch to your oppressive contract.

 New employees do not have a choice as to which agreement they sign up for.
-All
+All new employees have to sign an AWA.

 So much for choice and equality.